 Stranger Things Season 2 feels very much like a movie sequel, and like a sequel, it repeats a lot of what the original did well.
 The protagonists again have to stop a monster from the Upside Down, Will is again in peril, and the characters are again split up into several groups with each having their own separate storylines.

 Season 3 is already in the works, so how many of these beats will creators Matt and Ross Duffer repeat for the third time?
-Well, in a new interview, they’ve already suggested that there’s one major way that Season 3 will be different from the others.
+Well, in an interview, they’ve suggested that there’s one major way that Season 3 will be different from the others.
 But before we reveal the biggest change happening in Season 3, let’s first take a look at everything else we know about the third season of Stranger Things — skip ahead to page five to see how it will be a lot different than the others.

 Season 3 might be the penultimate season